MicrosoftDocs/visualstudio-docs/docs/data-tools/how-to-create-data-tables.md

 #### To create a new data table with TableAdapter

 1. Open your dataset in the **Dataset Designer**.
-For information, see [How to: Open a Dataset in the Dataset Designer](../Topic/How%20to:%20Open%20a%20Dataset%20in%20the%20Dataset%20Designer.md).
+For information, see [Walkthrough: Creating a Dataset in the Dataset Designer](walkthrough-creating-a-dataset-with-the-dataset-designer.md).

 2. Drag a **TableAdapter** from the **DataSet** tab of the **Toolbox** onto the **Dataset Designer**.

      The **TableAdapter Configuration Wizard** opens.

 3. Complete the wizard.
-For more information, see [TableAdapter Configuration Wizard](../Topic/TableAdapter%20Configuration%20Wizard.md)
+For more information, see [TableAdapter Configuration Wizard](how-to-start-the-tableadapter-configuration-wizard.md)

 #### To create a new data table with a TableAdapter from Server Explorer